wavemaker/docs/learn/app-development/wavemaker-overview/faqs-11-beta.md

 ### I have the Prefab project branch for a hotfix.
 What happens to it?

 Similar to applications, you can continue to patch it by pushing fixes from Studio.
-But, we recommended merge/recreate after migration of master Project.
+But, we recommended merging/recreating after the migration of the master Project.

 ## Deployments